djleamen/djleamen/README.md

 I do software development, data analysis, and system optimization and am committed to collaboration and team success.
 I have a proven track record of operational improvements, peer mentoring, and delivering impactful projects.

-- 🌱 Currently learning: OCR, Azure, MUI
+- 🌱 Currently learning: OCR, cloud platforms, material design principles
 - 💼 Working on: react-pptx microservice, SUSTAIN, Scrozam!
 - ⚡ Fun fact: I enjoy watching hockey and drumming in my free time 🥁